rootclay/WMIHACKER/README.md

-# WMIHACKER（Only 135 Port）
+# WMIHACKER（No need 445 Port）
 [中文版(Chinese version)](README_zh.md)

 > Disclaimer: The technology involved in this project is only for security learning and  defense purposes, illegal use is prohibited!

-Bypass anti-virus software lateral movement command execution test tool（Only 135 Port）
+Bypass anti-virus software lateral movement command execution test tool（No need 445 Port）

-Introduction: The common WMIEXEC, PSEXEC tool execution command is to create a service or call Win32_Process.create, these methods have been intercepted by Anti-virus software 100%, so we created WMIHACKER (Bypass anti-virus software lateral movement command execution test tool (Only 135 Port)).
+Introduction: The common WMIEXEC, PSEXEC tool execution command is to create a service or call Win32_Process.create, these methods have been intercepted by Anti-virus software 100%, so we created WMIHACKER (Bypass anti-virus software lateral movement command execution test tool（No need 445 Port）).

 Main functions: 1.
 Command execution; 2.
 File upload; 3.
 File download